viridlcrloya141999/content/src/content/lesson/intro-to-4geeks.md

   Discover how to maximize your coding journey at 4Geeks Academy!
 Overcome challenges and unlock your potential.
 Start learning today!
 ---
-Welcome!! 🤩👏 My name is Alejandro, and I'm typing these words after years of teaching code and changing lives.
+Welcome! 🤩👏 My name is Alejandro, and I'm typing these words after years of teaching code and changing lives.
 Please, I beg you to read until the end, I will try my best not to bore you!

 ## What you already know